yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 fr: L'incapacité de savoir si nous avons trouvé la vérité, ou seulement une approximation de celle-ci.
 fr: L'incapacité de prédire certaines choses qui semblent pourtant aller de soi.
 fr: Voilà comment tout aurait pu commencer.
+en: If the world was made by a demiurge he certainly have a great sense of humor.
+en: And this read will prove it to you.
+en: I'll pretend to be him.
+en: I'll create a simplified world.
+en: A world that obey to simple mathematical rules.
+en: And I'll tell you about the *undecidability*.
+en: The inability to know if we had find the *truth* or only an approximation to it.
+en: The inability to predict many things.

 enddiv